niltwill/BandwidthShaper/README.md

 ### CLI version

-The CLI version has the following optoins available:
+The CLI version has the following options available:

 ```
 Usage: BandwidthShaper [OPTIONS]